gregcaporaso/microbiogeo/doc/notes/category_comparison.rst

   ---
   Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-This information can be verified via the information below.
+This information can be verified via the image below.

 .. image:: ../images/compare_category_tutorial/adonisKeyboardResultsView.png
   :align: center